Step by step…

-First I greased and lined two 23" sandwich tins.
+First I greased and lined two 23cm sandwich tins.

-I started by sifting 350g plain flour, 40g cocoa powder, 1 tsp bicarbonate of soda, 2 tsp baking powder and 1/4 tsp salt into a bowl and mixing it together.
+I started by sifting plain flour, cocoa powder, bicarbonate of soda, baking powder and salt into a bowl and mixing it together.

-I melted 140g butter on a low heat then stirred 300ml milk, 150ml vegetable oil and 1 tsp vanilla extract into it.
+In a pan on a low heat I melted butter then stirred milk, vegetable oil and vanilla extract into it.

 I poured the wet ingredients into the dry and mixed it all together well.